Wolverhampton Wanderers Profile

-Wolves dominated English soccer in the 1950s, winning the Division One title three times, captained by the legendary Billy Wright.
+Wolves dominated English football in the 1950s, winning the Division One title three times, captained by the legendary Billy Wright.

 In the 1960s and '70s, the club had numerous cup successes.
 However, from the 1980s and into the '90s, Wolves began to decline, falling as far as the English Fourth Division.

 As the millennium approached, Wolves drifted between the Premier League, Championship and League One.
-However, the recently departed Nuno Espirito Santo resurrected the famous club, securing their place in the top flight once again.
+However, under former manager Nuno Espirito Santo the famous club secured their place in the top flight once again.

 The early years

 The club were founded in 1877 and became Wolverhampton Wanderers in August 1879 after the merging of St. Luke's FC and local cricket club Blakenhall Wanderers.
 In the same season when they played their first FA Cup tie, Wolves also won their first trophy, the 1884 Wrekin Cup.